NetApp-openstack-dev/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 container that is mapped to a Cinder pool is dependent on the storage protocol used:

--  *iSCSI and Fibre Channel*: a Cinder pool is created for every FlexVol volume within the SVM specified by the configuration option ``netapp_vserver``, or for ONTAP, all
+-  *iSCSI, NVMe/TCP and Fibre Channel*: a Cinder pool is created for every FlexVol volume within the SVM specified by the configuration option ``netapp_vserver``, or for ONTAP, all
    FlexVol volumes within the system unless limited by the configuration